eivholt/icicle-monitor/Article/README.md

 [![Snow simulation](https://img.youtube.com/vi/9H1gRQ6S7gg/0.jpg)](https://youtu.be/9H1gRQ6S7gg)

 ### Grayscale
-To be able to compile a representation of our neural network and have it run on the severely limited amount of RAM available on the Arduino Portena H7, pixel representation has been limited to a single channel - grayscale.
+To be able to compile a representation of our neural network and have it run on the severely limited amount of RAM available on the Arduino Portenta H7, pixel representation has been limited to a single channel - grayscale.
 Colors are not needed to detect icicles so this will not affect the results.

 ![](img/grayscale1.png "Grayscale")